simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## Fitness

-In the fitness task (see the method [ORKOrderedTask fitnessCheckTaskWithIdentifier:intendedUseDescription:walkDuration:restDuration:options]([ORKOrderedTask fitnessCheckTaskWithIdentifier:intendedUseDescription:walkDuration:restDuration:options:])), the user walks for a specified duration (usually several minutes).
+In the fitness task, the user walks for a specified duration (usually several minutes).
 Sensor data is collected and returned through the task view controller's delegate.
 Sensor data can include accelerometer, device motion, pedometer, location, and heart rate data